 Dhaka, Feb 06 – Leaders of opposition alliance Jatiya Oikya Front on Wednesday demanded of the ruling Awami League-led government to announce a new schedule to hold a fresh election under a non-partisan govt.
+Otherwise they warned launching a resistance movement what it said against the ‘illegal and unelected government’.

 The Oikyafront taking people with them will build resistance against the government if it does not heed to their demand and announce a new schedule for a fresh election, they warned while speaking at a human chain programme wearing black badges in the city.